atul951/buena-case-study/README.md

    - Unit types: Apartment, Office, Garden, Parking
    - Fields: number, type, building, floor, entrance, size, co-ownership share, construction year, rooms
    - Pre-filled from PDF if available

+## Viewing Property Details

+Once a property is created, users can view comprehensive details by clicking on any property card from the dashboard:

+1. **Navigate to Property Details**: Click on a property card from the dashboard
+2. **Buildings Overview**: View all buildings associated with the property with full address information
+3. **Units Management**: Browse all units in a table format with key information (size, floor, rooms, co-ownership share)
+4. **Unit Details**: Click on any unit in the table to view complete details in a modal dialog
+5. **Property Information**: Access the Details tab to see complete property info, manager, and accountant details
+6. **Refresh Data**: Use the refresh button to reload property, building, and unit information

+The interface provides tabs for easy navigation between Buildings, All Units, and Property Details views.

 ## Prerequisites